 Cautions and contraindications

-- There are very few individuals who cannot receive the HPV vaccine.
+- There are very few individuals who cannot receive HPV vaccines.
 Where there is doubt, instead of withholding immunisation, appropriate advice should be sought from a consultant with immunisation expertise, a member of the screening and immunisation team, or from the local health protection team

-- Gardasil and Gadasil 9 should not be administered to those who have had:
+- Gardasil and Gardasil 9 should not be administered to those who have had:

-- a confirmed anaphylactic reaction to a previous dose of the vaccine OR
+- confirmed anaphylaxis to a previous dose of the vaccine OR

-- a confirmed anaphylactic reaction to any constituent or excipient of the vaccine
+- confirmed anaphylaxis to any constituent or excipient of the vaccine

 - For the composition and full list of excipients of the vaccine, refer to the specific SPC

 - Yeast allergy is not a contraindication to the HPV vaccine.